 - 1/2 tsp Sesame Seeds or Poppy Seeds

 - Egg (for egg wash: separate egg yolk from egg white.
-Mix 1 tsp water to egg yolk and mix until combined)
+Mix 1 tsp water to egg yolk and stir until combined)

 Preheat your oven to 350F.
 Line a large baking sheet with parchment paper or a silicone mat and set it aside.

-Add the 3/4 cup water and slightly melted butter, and mix on low-speed with the dough hook until combined.
+Wet Ingredients: Add 3/4 cup water and slightly melted butter, and mix on low-speed with the dough hook until combined.
 Raise the mixer speed to medium and kneed for about 10 minutes.
 The dough should be smooth and thick, but slightly sticky.
+If the dough is too wet, add 1-2 tbsp flour.

-- Let sit for 15 minutes in a warm place.
+- Second Rest Period: Let sit for 15 minutes in a warm place.

 - for medium size (4 pieces) – bake 18 minutes or until the top turns brown